Welcome to our newly commissioned Stephen Ministers!

 These gifted people will follow in Jesus’ footsteps by helping our congregation provide the gift of caring ministry to those who are going through a variety of life difficulties.

-We celebrated their completion of their training for this ministry and thanked God for their generous response to his call, keeping the success of their ministry in our prayers during our services this past weekend, November 14-15, 2020.
+We celebrated their completion of their training for this ministry and thanked God for their generous response to his call, keeping the success of their ministry in our prayers during our services on November 14-15, 2020.

 Carry each other’s burdens,

 and in this way you will fulfill the law of Christ.

 Resurrection Lutheran Church has been supporting Stephen Ministry for over 20 years!
 It is a vital ministry here at RLC.

 What is Stephen Ministry?